sigstore/docs/content/en/gitsign/FAQ.md

 At the moment, GitHub doesn’t recognize Gitsign signatures as `verified` for two
 reasons:

-1. The Sigstore CA root is not a part of
+1. The sigstore CA root is not a part of
    [GitHub’s trust root](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification#smime-commit-signature-verification).
 2. Gitsign’s ephemeral keys are only valid for a short time, so using standard x509 verification would consider the certificate invalid after expiration.